-13. Toss a dryer ball or tennis ball in when washing bedding
+13. Toss a dryer ball in when washing bedding

 Photo: Apartment Therapy

 This super simple hack makes washing your comforters and pillows a breeze!
 No more fluffing out lumps and bumps or flattened pillows.
-Always remember to wash your pillows in pairs to avoid uneven distribution of the stuffing, and adding a dryer or tennis ball helps to keep them fluffy and even throughout the cycle!
+Always remember to wash your pillows in pairs to avoid uneven distribution of the stuffing, and adding a wool dryer ball to keep them fluffy and even throughout the cycle!

 14. Install a fold-out drying rack